MULTIVERSE CODE OF CONDUCT

 PHOTOGRAPHY AND VIDEO

-By entering Multiverse, all attendees agree to have their photos taken by Multiverse volunteer photographers for promotional purposes.
+By registering for Multiverse, all attendees consent to have their photos taken by Multiverse volunteer photographers for promotional purposes.
 Multiverse agrees not to use the photos in any other manner besides promotion and not to sell the photos to any third party.
-If you do not wish to be photographed
+This consent may be suspended at any time on a case by case basis, even retroactively.
+If a member wishes to revoke consent for a particular photograph, they must email email@example.com to address the situation.

 Multiverse wants you to have great memories from a fantastic convention.
 Photographs and videotape footage by attendees are generally allowed in all common areas of the convention with the exception of the Art Show.
 Specific rules regarding these matters may exist for selected events, such as programs recorded for broadcast.
-Please consult the Program for information relating to specific events.
+Flash photography is not permitted during panels, programming, and mainstage events.

 When photographing or videotaping individuals or costumes, use common courtesy and ask before photographing them.
 Respect their rights if they do not wish to be photographed or videotaped.
 If someone asks or otherwise indicates (remember, many folks in costume do not speak) that they do not wish to be photographed, do not photograph them!